julien-sobczak/blog-astro/src/content/read/2015/2015-12-19-hadoop-the-definitive-guide.md

 headline: "Excellent style, clear and understandable examples.
 Useful both as a guide and as a reference.
 Still the best book on Hadoop"
 note: 15
 stars: 3
-tags: ['data']
+tags: [programming]
-unofficialTags: ['big-data']
+topics: [data]
-cover: "/posts_resources/covers/hadoop-the-definitive-guide.jpg"
+bookCover: "/posts_resources/covers/hadoop-the-definitive-guide.jpg"
 bookAuthors: "Tom White"
 bookIsbn: '9781491901'
 ---